Howard Jarvis: Awards

 In 1979, Jarvis received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.

+Controversies

+DUI arrest

+Jarvis was arrested for DUI on March 15, 1978.
+Jarvis was pulled over in Ventura County by officer Michael Kipp for driving at a high rate of speed and swerving across lanes.
+Kipp testified that Jarvis failed three sobriety tests and was unable to recite the alphabet.
+Kipper further stated that during their interaction Jarvis denied driving the car and remarked "That's right, I'm Howard Jarvis and you realize what you've done to yourself".
+During the trial Jarvis argued that his erratic driving was the result of threats against his life which triggered fear and anxiety.

+Racial slurs

+Jarvis was heard referring to one of his Jewish opponents as a "lying kike lawyer from Brooklyn".
+The incident was reported during the failed Proposition 9 campaign of 1980.
+Proposition 9 was an effort championed by Jarvis designed to limit income taxes in California.
+Following a debate with attorney and former assemblyman William T. Bagley on San Francisco television station KPIX Jarvis reportedly commended Bagley for his debate performance and, as Bagley recalls it, stated "You're not like Reiner.
+He is a goddamned lying lawyer kike son of a bitch from Brooklyn."
+Jarvis was referring to Los Angeles city controller Ira Reiner, who is Jewish, and was a strong opponent of Proposition 9.
+San Francisco Examiner reporter Jim Wood recalled hearing Jarvis only say "lying kike lawyer from Brooklyn" in reference to Reiner.

+Jarvis was criticized by Asian-American groups for using the slur "Japs" after the defeat of Proposition 9.
+"The public employees have won the first battle like the Japs won the first battle at Pearl Harbor, but the United States won the war," remarked Jarvis following the election.
+The slur also appears in print in Jarvis' 1979 book "I'm Mad as Hell: The Exclusive Story of the Tax Revolt and Its Leader".

 Film appearance

 In 1980, he had a cameo appearance in the film Airplane!, playing an incredibly patient taxicab passenger.
-His character spends the entire movie sitting in an empty cab waiting for the driver (played by Robert Hays) to return, with the meter running all the while.
+His character apparently spends the entire movie sitting in an empty cab waiting for the driver (played by Robert Hays) to return, with the meter running all the while.
 Jarvis has the final line in the movie, which he says after the end credits; he looks at his watch and says "Well, I'll give him another twenty minutes, but that's it!"
 The inside joke was that Jarvis would never have paid for such a charge in real life.

 Death

-Jarvis died in 1986 in Los Angeles at the age of 83, of complications of a blood disease.
+Jarvis died in 1986 in Los Angeles at the age of 82, of complications of a blood disease.